denten-papers/unfinished-book/main.md

 possible, but impractical.
 Such objects would violate the established mechanisms of access, storage, and distribution of books, optimized to the equilibrium of convention.

-"About This Book shows you additional information about your book the first time you open it."
-Four starts at average by 469 readers.
-A typical time to read 3 hours and 23 pages.
-I can "follow" Virginia Woolf's author pages, I am recommended other works by the author and informed of 583 passages highlight 5,848 times.
-"And, what was even more exciting, she felt, too, as she saw Mr Ramsay bearding down and retreating, and Mrs ramsay sitting with James in the windo and the cloud moving and the tree bending, how life, from bein made up of little separate incidents which one lived one by one, became curled and whole like a wave which bore one up and threw one down with it, there, with a dash on the beach" [@woolf, location 626].

 The schematic representation of the book which I am attempting to sketch out here emerges in the technological envelopment of symbolic material, to fuse into a structure that is further encapsulated with its social context.
 At the outer limits of the textual universe, book as a